 - The Canadian Charter of Rights and Freedoms.
 This section of the Canadian constitution guarantees everyone equal protection under the law.
 It bans discrimination and emphasizes a few specific groups, including people with a “mental or physical disability.”

 - The Canadian Human Rights Act.
 This law prohibits discrimination or harassment that is based on any of 11 different grounds.
 Disability is on the list.
 The law protects those employed or served by the federal or First Nations governments.
 Companies in the private sector that are federally regulated, such as banks and broadcasters, are also covered by this human rights law.
-These companies cannot, for example, distribute a mobile app that can only be used by customers who don’t have disabilities.
+These companies, for example, must distribute a mobile app that can be used by all customers.

 - The Employment Equity Act.
 This law requires federally regulated employers and crown corporations to eliminate barriers that prevent people with disabilities (and other designated groups) from participating equally in the work force.
 It also calls for these employers to provide accommodations, such as ensuring the technology used to perform a job is accessible.